arfon/fidgit/paper/paper.md

 # Summary

 This is a proof of concept integration between a GitHub [@GitHub] repo and figshare [@figshare] in an effort to get a DOI for a GitHub repository.
-When a repository is tagged for release on GitHub, Fidgit will import the release into figshare thus giving the code bundle a DOI.
-In a somewhat meta fashion, Fidgit is publishing itself to figshare.
-Its DOI is http://dx.doi.org/10.6084/m9.figshare.828487.
+When a repository is tagged for release on GitHub, Fidgit [@Fidgit] will import the release into figshare thus giving the code bundle a DOI.
+In a somewhat meta fashion, Fidgit is publishing itself to figshare with DOI http://dx.doi.org/10.6084/m9.figshare.828487 [@figshare_archive].

 # Figures